to our parish web site

 are listed in the online Parish Diary on the Parish Diary page.

 FAMILY SUPPORT WORK (FSW)FSW - the Chichester Diocesan Association for Family Support Work - not only welcomes donations in cash or online; it also invites you to volunteer for a range of activities.
 See also above.
 Our parish regularly and gladly supports its fundraising efforts.
-Thank you everyone who came to the Quiz Night in the Centenary Hall on Saturday 23 April.
-This very well organised and enjoyable evening raised £830.

 For a calendar of events and information about FSW